South Dakota-class battleship (1939): Electronics

 The South Dakotas were able to reap the benefits of developments in radar technology during World War II.
 By the end of the war, the ships were equipped with air and surface-search radars and radar fire-control.
 When commissioned, the ships were equipped with the SC air-search radar.
 This radar would eventually get replaced by the SK and SK-2 air-search radar.
 The main battery directors were fitted with Mark 3 fire-control radar, which were replaced by the Mark 8 starting in 1942.
 This radar gave these ships a significant advantage over ships of the Imperial Japanese Navy, which for the most part relied on optical systems.

 The Mark 37 directors for the secondary batteries were fitted with the Mark 4 radar.
-With this system and the VT fused shells, the secondary batteries became formidable anti-air weapons, as well as being capable of using against surface targets.
+With this system and the VT fused shells, the secondary batteries became formidable anti-air weapons, as well as being capable of use against surface targets.
 The Mark 4 was eventually replaced by the Mark 12/22.